webtactics/gloucesterthunderboltsswimmingclub/news/250219-gtsc-new-records.md

 How amazing are our country kids?
 Well done everyone.

-An up to date, well, as close we have, complete list of GTSC, Swimming North Coast and Swim NSW records is at: <a href="https://www.gloucesterthunderboltsswimmingclub.com.au/events/records/" title="Gloucester Thunderbolts Records Breakers" alt="Gloucester Thunderbolts Records Breakers">https://www.gloucesterthunderboltsswimmingclub.com.au/events/records/</a>
+An up to date, well, as close we have, complete list of GTSC, Swimming North Coast and Swim NSW records is <a href="https://www.gloucesterthunderboltsswimmingclub.com.au/events/records/" title="Gloucester Thunderbolts Records Breakers" alt="Gloucester Thunderbolts Records Breakers">available here</a>

 <br/><br/>